MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

      >The Company Portal is still sent to devices as a required app, even though it isn't required for Azure AD registration or compliance.
 Device users can use the Company Portal app to [gather and upload logs](../user-help/send-logs-to-microsoft-ios.md) if they experience issues in the app.

 ### Best practices for SSO configuration
-To make the experience easier for device users, we recommend adding all Microsoft Office apps you want the SSO extension to apply to.
 The user's first sign-in has to happen in an app that's configured with the SSO extension.
 Otherwise, Azure AD registration can't be completed.
-For example, if you only add Microsoft Teams, it will be the only app that can initiate Azure AD registration with the SSO extension.
-In that scenario:

-   1. The device user tries to sign into a different app first, such as Microsoft Outlook.
-   2. Conditional Access blocks the user from signing in.
+We recommend guiding your users to use Teams as the app to authenticate in once they are on the home screen.
+This is because Teams has been interated with the latest identity libraries and will provide the most streamlined end user experience.

-After the user signs in to the appropriate app, SSO signs the user into all apps that are a part of the SSO extension policy.
+After the user signs in to the appropriate app, SSO signs the user into all Microsoft apps and non-Microsoft apps that are a part of the SSO extension policy.
 At this point, the device user can manually sign into apps that that don't use the SSO extension.

+Make sure you don't add the Microsoft Authenticator app to the SSO extension policy.

 ### Example of successful authentication
 The following sequence of events describes an example of what a successful authentication looks like with JIT Registration for Setup Assistant with modern authentication.
 Your organization's experience may be different depending on your automated device enrollment configurations.